metinsimsek61/smskReactBot/README.md

 - Adjust the roles to ones that are actually in your server; **make sure the bot's role is high enough on the list in your server's settings that it can assign the them properly**.

 - Replace the reactions with the ones of your choosing. **Note:** to get the value for the reaction, do NOT simply type `:my_reaction:` and copy the result.
 You must type `\:my_reaction` with the backslash and copy that result after pressening enter.
 If done correctly, the reaction should appear smaller than usual.
+If It's a custom emoji, follow the previous step and copy the string of numbers that appears in the window (ignore the arrows and other text).
+Paste it into the list just like you would with one of the emojis.

 - Set up the bot and get the token.
 This [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) does a better job of expaining it than I ever could.
 An image of the permissions the bot needs can be [found here](https://i.imgur.com/PFDm3pH.png).